curzel-it/sneakbit/README.md

 Like the game or have cool ideas?
 Join the [Discord](https://discord.gg/MCdEgXKSH5)!

 ## Play it now!
-Please consider buying the game to support the project 🙏
+Please consider buying the game on Steam to support the project 🙏

 Available now on [Steam](https://store.steampowered.com/app/3360860/SneakBit) for Windows and macOS, support for Linux coming soon!